simdangelo/new-blog-test/content/Data Engineering/Data Modeling.md

 	where the arrow signifies a **dependency**, or better a **functional dependency**.
 This simply means that each value of the thing on the left of the arrow is associated with exactly one value of the thing on the right side of the arrow.
 As far as 2NF is concerned, this dependency is fine because it's a dependency on the entire primary key.
 + does `Player_Rating` depend on the entire primary key?
 No, because it's a property of `Player_ID` only.
 In other words, for any given player, there's one `Player_Rating`:
 	![](Data%20Engineering/attachments/Pasted%20image%2020241117213433.png)
 	This dependency on `Player_ID` is the problem because `Player_ID` is part of the primary key, but it's not the whole key.
 That's why the table isn't in Second Normal Form and why it's vulnerable to problems.
+This dependency is called **Partial Dependency**: a partial dependency is a non-key column that is fully determined by a subset of the columns in the unique primary composite key (partial dependencies can occur only when the primary key is composite).

 The design of this database went wrong when we chose to add a `Player_Rating` column to a table where it didn't really belong.
 The fact that a `Player_Rating` is a property of a player should have helped us to realize that a player is an important concept in its own right.
 So, `Player_ID` deserves its own table, which will contain one row per player, and in it we can include as columns the ID of the player, the rating of the player, the rating of the player, and so on:
 ![](Data%20Engineering/attachments/Pasted%20image%2020241117214532.png)